ispras/utopia-hls/README.md

 ### Packages

 It is recommended to use Utopia HLS on Debian-based operating systems (e.g. Ubuntu 20.04).
-The required dependencies' package names are specific to `apt` package manager, present in Debian-based operating systems, and are presented below:
+The required dependencies' package names are specific to `apt` package manager, present in Debian-based operating systems, and are specified below:
 * `cmake` ver.
 3.13 or higher
 * `build-essential`
 * `clang` + `lld` or `g++` + `gcc` as a C/C++ compiler